Harrogate: Buses

-In 2018, all bus routes to local housing suburbs within Harrogate became operated by electric buses.
-These buses charge on stands 1–3 at Harrogate bus station; the scheme is part funded by the government's Low Emission Bus Scheme.
+All Harrogate Bus Company buses are electric, with the first routes converted in 2018.
+The scheme is part funded by the government's Low Emission Bus Scheme.

 Roads

-Road transport to Leeds is via the A61 (north and central Leeds), A658 (north-west Leeds/Leeds Bradford Airport) and A661 (for north-east Leeds).
+Road transport to Leeds is via the A61 (north and central Leeds), A658 (north-west Leeds/Leeds Bradford Airport) and A661 (north-east Leeds).
 The A61 continues northwards to Ripon, while the A658 connects to Bradford after passing through north-west Leeds.
 The A658 also forms the Harrogate by-pass that skirts the south and east of the town, joining the A59 linking York and the A1(M) to the east and Skipton to the west with Harrogate.
+The A6040 forms a short connection between the A59 and A61 on the southern edge of the town centre.